5 Getting started with R and RStudio

 The package serves four main functions:

-1. Mass installation of all the packages used in the book
+- Mass installation of all the packages used in the book

-2. Reproducible code for the walkthroughs
+- Reproducible code for the walkthroughs

-3. Access to the data used in each of the walkthroughs
+- Access to the data used in each of the walkthroughs

-4. The “dataedu” theme and color palette for reuse
+- The “dataedu” theme and color palette for reuse

 If you feel that you need more information before you’re ready to install the package, you can skip this section.
-Rest assured that we’ll cover packages, their installation, and how to load them into R in more depth in Chapter 6.
-However, if you’re feeling a bit adventurous, go ahead and give it a shot by running the code below.
-Please note that the {dataedu} package requires R version 3.6 or higher to run.
+You’ll learn about packages, their installation, and how to load them into R in more depth in Chapter 6.

-# install the {dataedu} package (requires R version 3.6 or higher)
+# Install the {dataedu} package (requires R version 3.6 or higher)

 5.8 Exploring R with the {swirl} package

-You can install {swirl} by running the following code:
+Install {swirl} by running the following code:

 Since you’ve already installed R, RStudio, and the {swirl} package, you can follow the instructions on the {swirl} webpage or run the following code in your Console pane to get started with a beginner-level course in {swirl}:

-There are multiple courses available on {swirl}, and you can access them by installing them and then running the swirl() command in your console.
-We are not affiliated with {swirl} in any way, nor is {swirl} required to progress through this text, but it’s a great resource that we want to make sure is on your radar!
+The authors are not affiliated with {swirl} in any way, nor is {swirl} required to progress through this text.
+But it is a great resource to keep on your radar!

 5.9 Conclusion

-Congratulations!
-At this point in the book, you’ve installed R and RStudio, explored the RStudio IDE, and even written some basic code.
-At this point, you’re set up to either move on to Chapter 6, where we’ll do a deeper dive into projects, packages, and functions, and how those relate to your future data tasks.
-We will also introduce help documentation and some skills for when you’re working with new or unfamiliar information.
-If that all sounds familiar to you already, you can jump ahead to a walkthrough of your choosing!
+At this point, you’re set up to move on to Chapter 6, where you’ll do a deeper dive into projects, packages, and functions, and how those relate to your future data tasks.
+You’ll also learn about documentation.